Slaviša Ristić: Mayor of Zubin Potok

 The Serb community in Kosovo's northern municipalities generally boycotted the 2007 local elections overseen by Priština.
 In Zubin Potok, representatives of Albanian parties won the election on the basis of an extremely low turnout; due to the Serb boycott, the results were not recognized.
 Ristić did not consider the elections legitimate and was not a participant.
-When the Kosovo government issued its unilateral declaration of independence in February 2008, he said that Zubin Potok would not engage with the Priština government.
+When the Republic of Kosovo issued its unilateral declaration of independence in February 2008, he said that Zubin Potok would not engage with the Priština government.
 "We cannot allow the institutions of a nonexistent state to be imposed on us and to pay taxes to some independent Kosovo," he said.
 "That is impossible."

 Riots broke out at two United Nations border crossings near Zubin Potok after the declaration of independence, resulting in the destruction of checkpoints on the roads into Central Serbia.
 Ristić said that the riots had been prompted by the Priština government's announcement that it would send its officials to monitor the border.
-He added that his municipal forces had acted to prevent the violence from escalating (noting that no-one was injured), drew attention to the anger of Serbs over the declaration of independence, and urged international authorities not to support "the false state of Kosovo in its attempts to set up its authorities in the territory of our municipalities."
+He added that his municipal forces had acted to prevent the violence from escalating (remarking that no-one was injured), drew attention to the anger of Serbs over the declaration of independence, and urged international authorities not to support "the false state of Kosovo in its attempts to set up its authorities in the territory of our municipalities."

 The Serbian government controversially oversaw its own its own local elections in Kosovo in May 2008.
 The DSS won a majority victory in Zubin Potok and Ristić continued to serve as mayor.
 Later in 2008, Ristić led a protest against both the deployment of the European Union Rule of Law Mission in Kosovo (EULEX) and an effort to re-introduce cameras to the border crossings; he described the latter development as "the first step in re-establishing the customs zone."
 He later became reconciled to the presence of EULEX (following changes to the terms of its mission), although he suspended Zubin Potok's co-operation with the agency in July 2011, charging that it had become "a force of occupation."